IgnacioVeiga/IgnacioVeiga/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on some personal projects.
+I am specialized in the following frameworks/programming languages:
-- 🌱 Learning .NET 6, WPF and JavaScript.
+C# (.NET), WPF, HTML, CSS, JavaScript, TypeScript, nodejs and SQL.

-- ⚡ Fun fact: Almost all my repositories are private :)
+Currently working on some personal projects and studying Information Systems Engineering :)